 Greece is the strongest country for this combination.
-Sani Beach in Halkidiki is the reference point: white sand for nearly 7km, water you can wade out into for hundreds of metres without going above your knees, and the Sani Resort's Ofsted-standard crèche right behind it.
+Sani Beach in Halkidiki is the reference point: white sand for nearly 7km, water you can wade out into for hundreds of metres without going above your knees, and the Sani Resort's professionally run Worldwide Kids crèche right behind it.
 Ikos Olivia next door shares similar characteristics.

 Cyprus comes second.
 Anassa Bay in Polis Chrysochous has gentle shelving and a secluded feel; Almyra in Paphos has direct beach access from a flat hotel layout.
 Crete has Daios Cove (private bay, calm waters) and Avra Imperial (sandy private beach).